 It is believed that already in his early years, Ulugh Beg was interested in science, especially astronomy.
 He visited the remains of Maragha Observatory in his younger years.
 However, Ulugh Beg also never neglected the arts, writing poetry himself and studying history.
 He built a center for higher education, especially mathematics, which was completed in 1420.
 Ulugh Beg began to appoint the best scientists he could find to positions there as lecturers.
 [1,2]

 The scientists working at the observatory were able to find methods for giving accurate approximate solutions of cubic equations and work with the binomial theorem.
 Also, Ulugh Beg’s accurate tables of sines and tangents correct to eight decimal places were established and formulae of spherical trigonometry were found.
-Further, Ulugh Beg’s Catalogue of the stars, the first comprehensive stellar catalogue since that of Ptolemy counts to one of their greatest achievements.

 References and Further Reading: